typelead/eta/README.md

 ## Progress

 ### Completed Items
-- Came up with an efficient design for a JVM Runtime System for Haskell that:
-  - Has full support of general tail calls
-  - Has a memory-efficient solution to overriding a thunk with its value (at the cost of complicated implementation and a high-level GC layer)
-  - Can interoperate with Java seamlessly

 - Intercepted the STG Code in GHC pipeline
+- Updated hs-java to add support for inner classes and did some cosmetic refactorings.
+- Wrote very basic runtime system with support for some primitive data types like StgClosure, StackFrame, etc.

 ### Pending Items
-1. Write the minimum code generator and run time system implementing the design.
+1. Work on the code generator taking the StgCmm*.hs files in the GHC repo as inspiration.
+1. Work on runtime system implemented more RTS functions from GHC as required during code generation.
+2. Implement as many of GHC's PrimOps as possible.
+3. Change the base library to use the Java FFI instead of C FFI.
-2. Compile a single source file to run on the JVM.
+4. Compile a single source file to run on the JVM. and more...
-3. ...

 ## Contributing